annaschoeps/Corona-explorer/README.md

 ### Run the app

 The Corona app is implemented in R using the Shiny Server web application framework.
-You will need R and Shiny Server installed to run the app.
+All dependencies are packaged in the docker container.

-Follow the steps below to run the app on Ubuntu using the Docker file:
+Follow the steps below to run the app using the Docker file:

 - Run the docker using the command:
 ```